schellenberg/computerscience20/docs/_sources/Python/Functions/MoreFunctionDetails.rst.txt

 .. mchoice:: test_question5_3_1
    :answer_a: Its value
-   :answer_b: The range of statements in the code where a variable can be accessed.
+   :answer_b: The area in the code where a variable can be accessed.
    :answer_c: Its name
    :correct: b
    :feedback_a: Value is the contents of the variable.
 Scope concerns where the variable is &quot;known&quot;.